Man wanted by Saudi police detonates suicide belt, injuring 4 in Jeddah on Wednesday - SPA | Law-Order

 - Saudi Arabia

-A man wanted by Saudi Arabian state security detonated an explosive belt, killing himself and injuring four others in Jeddah on Wednesday night, state news agency said on Friday.
+A man wanted by Saudi Arabian state security detonated an explosive belt, killing himself and injuring four others in Jeddah on Wednesday evening, state news media said on Friday.
+Abdullah bin Zayed Al-Shehri detonated an explosive belt in the Al Samer neighbourhood in Jeddah, injuring three members of the security forces and a resident from Pakistan, state news media reported.

+Al-Shehri, had been sought by authorities for seven years, according to state TV.
+It was not immediately clear on what charges he was wanted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)